The next day and night brings a darker turn for Jun and Naomi as the demon prepares for its fifteenth kill.

 “What are you smiling for?” he asked.
 Naomi giggled.
 Should she tell him?
-Nah.
-He’s a grown boy.
+Nah, he’s a grown boy.
 Let him figure it out.
-Naomi came closer.
+She leaned in closer.

 “I just want to ask you one thing.”

-Being a woman in an empowering thing.
+Being a woman was an empowering thing.
 Naomi had it in her to keep talking.
 She gently took Jun’s hand.